Last Updated On

 Increasing Our Reach

-In these times of uncertainty and high anxiety, we have tripled our capacity by recruiting additional medical team experts and certified coaches to help our members accomplish their alcohol and personal related goals.
+We have tripled our capacity by recruiting additional medical team experts and certified coaches, to help our members accomplish their alcohol- and personal-related goals in these unique times of uncertainty and high anxiety.

 Reduction in Co-share Payments

-Many health plans have offered some of their members temporary relief from co-payments, co-insurance or deductibles for care delivered by a designated telehealth provider.
-Ria Health has contracted with some of the largest health plans as a telehealth provider.
-For many members, Ria’s program may not require any out of pocket expenses for the near term.
+Many health plans have offered some of their members temporary relief from co-payments, co-insurance, or deductibles for care delivered by a designated telehealth provider.
+As one of those providers, Ria Health has contracted with some of the country’s largest health plans, and for many members Ria’s program may not require any out-of-pocket expenses in the near term.
+Read a recent blog post for more details.

 Proactive Member Communications